jordanisaacs/homeage/README.md

 ## Features

-- [x] Declarative secrets that can be used inside your home-manager flakes
+- [x] File agnostic declarative secrets that can be used inside your home-manager flakes
-- [x] Nothing decrypted stored in the nix store
-- [x] File agnostic, uses plain age
-- [x] Use ssh or age keys
+- [x] Just pure age encryption, use ssh or age keys
-- [x] Extremely little code, all bash.
 - [X] Add symbolic links to decrypted files
+- [x] Extremely little bash script so inspect the source yourself!
+- [x] Pre-build files are stored encrypted in your repository
+- [x] Post-buid files are stored encrypted in the nix store
+- [x] During runtime they are stored unencrypted in `/run/user/$UID/secrets`

 ## Roadmap